DS 4 Crossback BlueHDi 120 EAT6 So chic

 I confess that at the beginning of our communication, Dis and I had a little quarrel.
 I loved it, but I knew there was a Citroën C4 hiding underneath.
 It's like predicting what babies will look like, who wear a ton of makeup in the evening, wear fake eyelashes and nails, push-up bras, and extend their hair in the morning.
 Good that.
 And then it happened that we went to a comparative test of family limousines (which you could read about in the previous issue of the magazine "Auto"), so we needed one accompanying car.

-At first he flirted with the supertest Audi A4, but since the DS has not yet been painted, he decided to go with us to the island of Pag.
-From the very beginning, I was delighted with the automatic transmission.
-It can be blamed for hesitation when releasing gas, but the operation and shifting is very fast.
-Unlike the regular DS 4, the Crossback version is 40 millimeters higher than the ground, but that difference comes in handy for driving comfort, not off-roading.
-The DS 4 itself has a rather rigidly tuned chassis, so it's a combination of a taller body with good shock absorbers, Michelin Pilot Sport tires and a fairly precise steering system that is ordered for such a car.
-The 120-horsepower turbodiesel isn't quite the sporty variety, but it will convince you with its smooth ride and low consumption, and combined with the large fuel tank, you'll have to pee and get ice cream at the pump more often than you would with a diesel.
+At first I was flirting with the Audi A4 supertest, but since the DS had not yet been painted, I decided to go with us to the island of Pag.
+From the start, I was delighted with the automatic transmission.
+It can be accused of hesitation when releasing the gas, but the operation and shifting are very fast.
+Unlike the regular DS 4, the Crossback version is 40 millimeters higher than the ground, but this difference is useful for driving comfort, not for overcoming off-road.
+The DS 4 itself has a fairly rigidly tuned chassis, so it is a combination of a higher body with good shock absorbers, sports Michelin Pilot Sport tires and a fairly precise steering system, which is ordered for such a car.
+The 120 horsepower turbodiesel is not exactly a sporty variety, but it will convince you with its smoothness and low consumption, and combined with a large fuel tank, you will turn to the pump more often to pee and get ice cream than for the diesel.

 I would like to be a sedan, but with a conditionally suitable rear pair of doors, the situation is different.
 I wish I could be a soft SUV, but with a sporty chassis and 18-inch tires, it doesn't look the best here.
 By placing the DS brand above the Citroën brand, it will flirt with the premium class, but the pedigree of the popular C4 does not allow it to do so.
 I confess that at the beginning of our communication, Dis and I had a little quarrel.
 I loved it, but I knew there was a Citroën C4 hiding underneath.